-Stock-based compensation
+I. Stock-based Compensation

 The Company uses the fair value method to account for equity settled share-based payments with employees and directors.
 Compensation expense is determined using the Black-Scholes option valuation model for stock options.
-Compensation expense for deferred stock units ("DSU") is determined based on the value of the Company's common shares at the time of grant.
-Compensation expense for the Company's Trust is determined based on the value of the Company's common shares on the grant date (see Note 5d).
+Compensation expense for deferred stock units ("DSU") is determined based on the value of the Common Shares at the time of grant.
+Compensation expense for the Company's Trust is determined based on the value of the Common Shares on the grant date (see Note 6d).
 The amount of compensation expense is recognized over the vesting period with a corresponding increase to contributed surplus other than for the Company's DSUs where the corresponding increase or decrease is to liabilities.
 Stock options and common shares held by the Trust vest in installments which require a graded vesting methodology to account for these share-based awards.
 On the exercise of stock options for shares, the contributed surplus previously recorded with respect to the exercised options and the consideration paid is credited to capital stock.
 On the vesting of common shares in the Trust, the contributed surplus previously recorded is credited to treasury stock.
 On the exercise of DSUs, the liability previously recorded is credited to cash.

-I. Income Taxes
+m.
+Income Taxes